htw-imi-showtime/showtime-website/content/ss22/master/m6-allmende-2/_index.md

 +++

 {{<section title="Our Goal">}}
 With Allmende we want to encourage people for exploring nature and to share their experiences with others.
-With adavance Deep Learning Technology people can identify flora and fauna and learn more about nature and their surroundings.
+With advanced Deep Learning Technology people can identify flora and fauna and learn more about nature and their surroundings.

 We want the users to rediscover nature together!
 {{</section>}}